JFK/kagura-ai/README.md

 ---

 Thank you for exploring Kagura AI!
-Let’s build harmonious, innovative, and responsible AI solutions together.
+Let's build harmonious, innovative, and responsible AI solutions together.